Tree Preservation Orders (TPO)

 development.
 Consent to prune or remove trees protected by a TPO

-will not be given unless the Council is satisfied that it would be
+will not be given unless we are satisfied that it would be

 necessary to overcome a serious safety hazard, nuisance or